 - Care team members can guide individuals to employment resources and share information regarding employment rights and available benefits.

-- The 2023 Unemployment Insurance Guide is now available for information on the Massachusetts UI process, eligibility, applications, benefits, appeals, and more..
-Care team members can use this Unemployment Insurance Advocacy Guide to assist individuals with questions about the unemployment insurance process in Massachusetts.
+- Care team members can use this Unemployment Insurance Advocacy Guide to assist individuals with questions about the unemployment insurance process in Massachusetts, including eligibility applications, benefits, appeals, and more.

 - Through UI Online, claimants can file an unemployment application, manage their UI claim, and request weekly benefits.